 Animals do not immediately lose consciousness

-Animals will experience distress as oxygen is lost from the environment.
+Animals will experience psychological and respiratory distress as foam fills their upper airway and trachea, resulting in pulmonary edema and alveolar hemorrhage, and presenting exchange of oxygen and carbon dioxide.

+Animals may experience fear at the rising level of foam.

 Animal-based and other measures